membraneframework/membrane_tutorials/videoroom/6_ImplementingServerRoom.md

     {:noreply, state}
  end
  ```
  That one might seem a little bit tricky.
 What is the deal here?
-Be aware that it is our process (based on Videoroom.Room module) who is the only one holding the mapping (peer_id->peer_channel_id).
-Once a new peer joins, the SFU Engine is not aware of any mapping between ```peer_id```and ```peer_channel_pid```.
-That is why SFU Engine, which is only aware of ```peer_id``` is asking our room process to give him some information about new peer - especially, the ```Kernel.node``` it belongs to (notice that due to use of BEAM virtual machine our application can be distributed - and server can be put on many machines working in the same cluster).
-To retrieve the information about the node on which peer channel exists, we need to refer to the process id of the peer channel process - and it is the room process that is aware of this process id.
+Be aware that it is our room's process who is the only one holding the mapping between peer's id and peer channel's PID.
+Once a new peer joins, the SFU Engine is not aware of this peer channel's PID.
+That is it is asking our room process to give him some information about the new peer.
+ Apart from sending just peer channel's PID, the room process is also sending the identifier of a node on which the peer channel's process is located (notice that due to use of BEAM virtual machine our application can be distributed - and server can be put on many different nodes working in the same cluster).

- And once we receive ```:peer_left``` message from SFU we simply ignore that fact (we could of course remove the peer_id from the (peer_id->peer_channel_pid) mapping...but do we need to?):
+ Once we receive ```:peer_left``` message from SFU we simply ignore that fact (we could of course remove the peer_id from the (peer_id->peer_channel_pid) mapping...but do we need to?):
  ```elixir
  @impl true
  def handle_info({_sfu_engine, {:peer_left, _peer_id}}, state) do